diegozain/alles/projects/pdes/hhd/README.md

 hhd_simple.m (60 seconds)
 hhd_cool.m   (60 seconds)
-hhd_cooler.m the integral operator is coded in Fortran-Mex (no speed-up 😢) hhd_faster.m the integral operator is stored in memory (0.01 seconds but lots of memory)
+hhd_cooler.m the integral operator is coded in Fortran-Mex (no speed-up 😢) hhd_faster.m the integral operator is stored in memory (lots of memory, my computer did not like it)
 ```

 ## Approach 2